 By attending our ASIST training, you will learn the skills and process to create a “safeplan” with someone experiencing suicidal thoughts.
 A safeplan isn't a plan for how someone rids themselves of thoughts of suicide, it looks at staying safe right now so that they still have the chance to fight another day and access support for whatever is impacting on those thoughts overall.
 Find out more about ASIST training.

-There are lots of different places you can get help and support from.
+There are lots of different places they can get help and support from.
 There are helplines, professional support, medications, peer support and self-help.
-Check out our What help is out there? section to read more about all the different types of help or have a look at our services and information directory section.
+Check out our How do I get help? section to read more about all the different types of help available and how to access it.
+You can also have a look at our services and information directory section.
 Different people will feel comfortable with different types of help so what’s important is that you find something that they will engage with.
 Rethink have created over 100 factsheets covering topics ranging from benefits support to specific mental illness such as Borderline Personality Disorder.

 Supporting someone who feels suicidal is emotionally and mentally draining.
 You may feel angry at that person and have lots of questions that can’t be answered, as well as having many other emotions running high.
 To be able to look after someone else, you must be sure to look after yourself too.

 How you look after yourself will be personal to you.
 Everyone is different and what helps one person may not help another.
 The most important thing is that you take some time out for yourself to practise self-care.
-Check out our Looking after you and self-care section for more advice on how you might do this and please note that you may need to talk to a professional to debrief - if that’s useful then make sure you give yourself that time.
+Check out our self-care top-tips in the Where can I get help? section for more advice on how you might do this and please note that you may need to talk to a professional to debrief - if that’s useful then make sure you give yourself that time.